toraritte/knowledge-gaps/Nix-glob/nix-notes.md

 The original `find` pattern was `'*manifest*'` but it was clear from the results that most of them were not relevant.
 There is no way to query whether symlinks exist pointing to a specific file, but I assumed that there have to be links existing to the above files from my home dir (on Ubuntu as a single Nix user).

 Found two `manifest.nix`s: one for the user environment, and one for the channels.
-Their format is the same.
+Their format seems to be the same.

+Still at the beginning in the PhD, so will update when I know more.

 ```text
 $ tree -afl .nix-profile | grep -i 'manifest.nix'